Applications for the 2020 MSIF Du Pré Grants are now open.

 We strongly recommend that you also contact to discuss the topic of your research proposal before you apply, so we can check that it is eligible for this award.

 The MSIF Du Pré Grant enables MS researchers and clinicians from low- and middle-income countries to make short visits (up to six months) to established MS research centres, outside of their own country.
 During the visit, participants either gain expertise or carry out parts of joint research projects.
 This benefits care for people with MS and supports collaborative research.
 Following the award, we expect applicants to use the newly developed expertise and networks, and continue MS research and/or clinical practice in low- and middle-income countries.

 Visits generally last between two and six months.
-Each grant is likely to be between UK £2,000 and £4,000, to a maximum of £5,000.
-The funds are intended to go towards travel and living costs, or to top up an existing grant to extend a visit.
+Each grant is up to a maximum of £6,000 GBP, to cover the cost of travel and living expenses or to top up an existing grant to extend a visit.